There are now 3 possible online modes for units:

 - Students are able to (1) understand existing database implementation and create refinements and improvements through analysis; (2) understand the 'business' requirements to design a database; (3) refine the database to improve and ensure correctness and reliability; (4) correctly program structured query language (SQL) queries and reports; and (5) build an application layer interface for easier user interaction.

-- Indicative assessments in this unit are as follows: (1) project; (2) test; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) weekly laboratory work; (2) small project; and (3) mid-semester test and final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)